Shipping Dangerous Goods

 Dangerous Goods are defined as those goods which meet the criteria of one or more of nine UN hazard classes.
 These nine classes relate to the type of hazards

-Class 4- Flammable Solids; Substances Liable to Spontaneous Combustion; Substances Which, in Contact with Water, Emit Flammable Gases
+Flammable Solids; Substances Liable to Spontaneous Combustion; Substances Which, in Contact with

 International Shipping of Non-Dangerous Goods

 Many countries have special requirements from their customs department when shipping of any chemical or biological material, it is important for you understand there may be specific requirements, which differ by country, and additional documentation may be required.
 Additional documents which may be needed include Commercial Invoice, Certificate of Origin and Shipper's Export Declaration.
-For more complete information on international shipping, visit the vendor website and sign up for a free account (user identification).Also, be aware that the university has research-related conditions implemented on items that are to be shipped out of the country.
-Check out this link and contact them with any questions about this requirement: http://www.cmu.edu/osp/regulatory-compliance/export-compliance.html
+For more complete information on international shipping, visit the vendor website and sign up for a free account (user identification).Also, be aware that the Office of Research Integrity and Compliance (ORIC) has research-related conditions implemented on items that are to be shipped out of the country.
+Contact them with any questions about this requirement.

 Carnegie Mellon's Shipping of Dangerous Goods Program